 *We are all leaders.
 Share your empathy everywhere possible; there is no substitute for kindness.

 Many colleagues are still working at home without support for childcare or aging/ailing family members.

 Front-line and essential workers are still carrying an additional burden of fear of infection.

 *Vocally back-up important work and cross-train; no one on your team should be a single point of failure when their health or family needs take priority.

 *Use your network to consider hiring a new intern or temporary worker.
 Now is a wonderful time to recruit people with applicable skills who are motivated to do great work on a good team.

 Companies, universities, and non-profit organizations are looking for customers and students to start in their future classes.
-This push is showing up as emails and social media marketing for educational programs, webinars, and invitation to online communities.
+This push is showing up as emails and social media marketing for educational programs, webinars, and invitations to online communities.
 While you may be interested in the marketing, notice that it may also be generating feelings of external pressure.

 Tip: Instead of trying to spend 40 hours a week job-hunting, build a routine for yourself that includes downtime.
 Reading a novel, watching a show, going for a walk or simply relaxing will be emotionally restorative and allow you to be intentional with your energy.

 Write Your Story